dt665m/aethers/README.md

 ### Trust Wallet Integration
 Trust Wallet Provider's setup is broken down into the Javascript portion and the Native to Javascript binding.
-The Provider is in the following way:
+The Provider works in the following way:

 TrustWalletProvider.swift:
 - The native code holds config values such as chain, network and provider url as strings